After quake, war-hit Syrians struggle to get aid, rebuild

 Critics of the government of President Bashar Assad say that aid funneled through government-held areas in Syria faces bureaucracy and the risk that authorities will misappropriate or divert the aid to support people close to the government.

-A convoy carrying U.N. aid that had been scheduled to cross into rebel-held Idlib from the government area on Sunday was canceled after its entry was blocked by the rebel group Hayat Tahrir al-Sham.
-The Department of Political Affairs in the Liberated Areas, linked to HTS, had said in a statement two days before that “the liberated areas do not have crossings with the criminal regime.”
+A convoy carrying U.N. aid that had been scheduled to cross into rebel-held Idlib from the government area on Sunday was canceled after its entry was blocked by the the Qaida-affiliated rebel group Hayat Tahrir al-Sham, which dominates the area.
+An administrative arm of the group said in a statement two days before that “the liberated areas do not have crossings with the criminal regime.”
 It asserted that Bab al-Hawa is the only crossing through which humanitarian assistance could enter.

 Strips of northern Syria are held by a patchwork of sometimes-conflicting groups, further hindering aid deliveries.
 Turkish-backed rebels have blocked aid convoys from reaching earthquake victims that were sent by rival U.S.-backed Kurdish groups in neighboring areas.